ndouglas/clork/README.md

 >d
 It is pitch black.
 You are likely to be eaten by a grue.

+Your sword is glowing with a faint blue glow.

 >turn on lamp
 The brass lantern is now on.
 Cellar
 You are in a dark and damp cellar with a narrow passageway leading north, and a crawlway to the south.
 On the west is the bottom of a steep metal ramp which is unclimbable.

+>n
+The Troll Room
+This is a small room with passages to the east and south and a forbidding hole leading west.
+Bloodstains and deep scratches (perhaps made by an axe) mar the walls.
+A nasty-looking troll, brandishing a bloody axe, blocks all passages out of the room.

+Your sword has begun to glow very brightly.

+>kill troll with sword
+Clang!
+Crash!
+The troll parries.
+The troll's axe barely misses your ear.

+>g
+You charge, but the troll jumps nimbly aside.
+The troll swings his axe, and it nicks your arm as you dodge.

+>g
+The fatal blow strikes the troll square in the heart: He dies.
+Almost as soon as the troll breathes his last breath, a cloud of sinister black fog envelops him, and when the fog lifts, the carcass has disappeared.
+Your sword is no longer glowing.
 ```

 ## ML Training API